jguerin06/jguerin06/README.md

 <h1 align="center">Hi 👋, I'm Julien</h1>
 <h3 align="center">A passionate frontend developer from France</h3>

+I am very interested in programmation and web development in general and i'm currently studying at 42 School with a view to be working as a web developper at a later stage.

 - 🔭 I’m currently working on **Ft_Transcendence**

 - 🌱 I’m currently learning **React, Node.js, SQL**